 Fast moving through traffic might also be reduced by such measures, and a further improvement might be the creation of new one-way systems, which would need to include very carefully detailed traffic calming measures.
-Over-dominant road markings, barriers, and safety rails must all be avoided as these are alien intrusions into any conservation area.
+Over-dominant road markings, barriers, and safety rails must all be avoided as these are alien intrusions in any conservation area.

-- As and when funding permits, the District Council and Kent County Council could consider ways of reducing the impact of on-street car parking and traffic; - The District Council will resist the creation of new off-street car parking spaces - Traffic signage will be reduced as far as possible and redundant signs removed;
+- As and when funding permits, the District Council and Kent County Council could consider ways of reducing the impact of on-street car parking and traffic; - The District Council will resist the creation of new off-street car parking spaces (see 2.5 The control of unlisted buildings (Article 4 Directions) below; - Traffic signage will be reduced as far as possible and redundant signs removed;

-All proposals will have to be undertaken in line with other initiatives in the Cliftonville area as a whole.
+• All proposals will have to be undertaken in line with other initiatives in the Cliftonville area as a whole.